naokimas/naokimasuda.github.io/gsd.md

 -	Numerical analysis II (MTH 538)
 -	Methods of applied mathematics II (MTH 540)
 -	Either of the three mandatory courses in the Pure track or Applied Complex Analysis (new)
+    -	Details of Applied Complex Analysis will follow.
+Stay tuned.

 - If you are MA student or unsupported PhD student, you must register for a fourth course.
 - There is an evaluation exam (often called qualifying exam) associated with each of the above courses.
 Evaluation exams are given during finals week.
 How it is given depends on the course, and the course instructor will let you know.
-  - Many instructors of those courses us the final exam as the evaluation exam.
+  - Many instructors of those courses use the final exam as the evaluation exam.
 - PhD students must pass 4 out of 6 evaluation exams.
 MA students must pass 3 out of 6.
 - Taking graduate classes as a cohort is meant to encourage studying mathematics in groups.
 So, create and get into study groups!
 (Also recommended for MS students)